m-danya/notion-srs-cli/README.md

 ## Configuring

 *Note: if you're using Windows, you should type `python3 file.py ` in command line instead of `./file.py`*

+*Note 2: it's not as difficult as it may look*

 1. Open `config.py` file in a text editor